The best Sony portrait lenses

 Large apertures offer two main advantages:

-Choosing a zoom or a fixed focal length?
+Choosing a zoom or a prime lens?

 - First, the price.
-This is not a technical point, but if you consider buying a zoom lens, for the same aperture, the zoom will often be more expensive than a fixed focal length, although there are some very expensive prime lenses like the 135mm f/2.8 Zeiss Batis (1500€), as well as cheaper zooms like my 70-180mm f/2.8 Tamron (1200€).
+This is not a technical point, but if you consider buying a zoom lens, for the same aperture, the zoom will often be more expensive than a prime lens, although there are some very expensive prime lenses like the 135mm f/2.8 Zeiss Batis (1500€), as well as cheaper zooms like my 70-180mm f/2.8 Tamron (1200€).

 In the end, I think it is a very personal choice.
 Zooms will often be more versatile, but less bright.
 A matter of taste!